cest-sources/mr_carbon_zero/README.md

 In summary we have to
 1. build 800sqm PV
 2. reduce active-on idle times (optimize work flow) and match active-on with solar cycle
-3. don't cool at night, but recool during daytime
+3. don't cool at night, but recool during daytime, at weekend: only cooling at daytime
 4. add buffer battery for mornings, evenings, and as peak-power buffer
 5. get wind energy in winter
 6. use generated waste heat for buildings heating ~ 10-20 MWh/year / 4 households